ZdravDim/Chat-App-Front-Web/README.md

 - Socket.IO for WebSocket connection
 - Docker

-## GitHub Pages
+## Try it out (Currently does not work on safari)

-- App is live on: https://zdravdim.github.io/Chat-App-Front-Web/#/login
+- App is live on: https://chatappfront.azurewebsites.net

 ## Installation

+> [!NOTE]
+> Project depends on Firebase configuration, which is set in environment variables, so in order to start up the project by cloning, you need to setup you own Firebase project and put configuration in .env file

 - Use the `git clone https://github.com/ZdravDim/Chat-App-Front-Web.git` command to clone the project and then `npm install` to install dependencies.